Weitzman-MUSA-JavaScript/course-info/week03/README.md

     The Javascript [`Math`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) functions may be useful to you.
 For example, to get the absolute value of a number, you can use `Math.abs()`.
 To get the maximum of two numbers, you can use `Math.max()`.
 To get the minimum of two numbers, you can use `Math.min()`.

     As an example, my map looks like this:
 ![Example Results Map](practice_files/example_results_map.png)

+7. Add a legend to your map that explains the color scheme.
+You can use the Leaflet [Control](https://leafletjs.com/reference.html#control) class to create a custom control for your legend.
+There is an example of this in the [Leaflet Tutorials](https://leafletjs.com/examples/choropleth/#custom-legend-control).

+This exercise used Leaflet to create a choropleth map.
+There is a tutorial from Points Unknown that walks through the steps of creating a choropleth map using Mapbox GL JS.
+You can find that tutorial [here](https://pointsunknown.nyc/web%20mapping/mapbox/python/pandas/geopandas/2021/07/14/08A_WebmappingElectionData.html).

 ## Videos